Tips For Maintaining Your Mountain Bike

 • TOOL PLATE INCLUDED: Foldable magnetic tool plate is included for secure storing of the bolts and nuts.
 Simply attach or remove the tool plate as you like for quick, easy set-up and storage.

-• DURABLE & RELIABLE: The bike work stand has been released to the market for more than ten years.
-It has been approved as one of the most reliable and durable bicycle repairs stands available for home or shop uses.
-We can offer 5 years warranty on the rack and keep enough parts for any claim in our warehouse.
+• DURABLE & RELIABLE: This bike work stand has been on the market for over ten years and is known for its reliability and durability for home or shop use.
+We offer a 5-year warranty on the stand and maintain sufficient parts for any claims in our warehouse.

 Inspecting the brakes